Countries and regions

-The text of the agreement will now undergo a legal scrubbing followed by a translation into all official languages of the EU.
+The legal review of the text has been completed and will now be translated into all EU official languages.
 At a later stage, the agreement will need to be approved by the Council and the European Parliament.
 The trade negotiating mandate was made public in December 2015.

 For more details read the factsheet "Trade Negotiations Step by Step"

 - The value of bilateral trade in goods between the EU and Canada was €59,1 billion in 2014.
 Machinery, chemicals and transport equipment dominate the EU's exports of goods to Canada.
 Pearls and precious metals, and mineral products dominate the imports of goods from Canada.
 Machinery and chemicals also constitute an important part of the EU's imports from Canada.